-In this article, we want to teach you how to install putty in Linux.
+In this article, we want to teach you how to install putty on Linux in a simple way.

 First of all, let us tell you what putty is.